 Experiment 4: Test for Cysteine and Cystine

 The sulfur group of cysteine and cystine is liberated by heating with a strong alkali.
-If lead ions are present lead sulfide is formed as a dark precipitate.
+If lead ions are present lead sulphide is formed as a dark precipitate.
 This reaction distinguishes between these two amino acids and methionine.
 Treatment with alkali does not liberate S from methionine.

 - Dissolve the contents of the vial marked “lead acetate” in 50 mL water.
 Dissolve the contents of the vial marked “NaOH” in 50 mL water.
 Put 20 mL aside for use in a later experiment.

 - In 30 mL NaOH dissolves the cysteine, shaking well to ensure dispersal.
 Set up test tubes as follows: one with 2.0 mL glycine solution, one with 2.0 mL cysteine solution, one with 2.0 mL “unknown compound” and one with 2.0 mL cystine solution.

 - To each tube add 2 drops of lead acetate solution, and heat the tubes for 5 minutes in a boiling water bath.
 Note the results.

 Experiment 5: Sakaguchi’s Test for Arginine

 Ammonia and ammonium ions give positive reactions to this test.
 For this and other reasons, the reagents always give some colour in the reaction.
 Therefore, a blank or control containing reagents only should be prepared for comparison.

 - Prepare a 4% solution of NaOH by adding 20 mL 40% NaOH made up for experiment 4 to 180 mL water.